anaconda/anaconda-project/docs/source/reference.rst

 versions in ``anaconda-project-lock.yml`` to the latest available.

-If you check ``anaconda-project-lock.yml`` into revision control (such as git), when you check out old versions of your project you'll also get the dependencies those versions were tested with.
+If you check ``anaconda-project-lock.yml`` into revision control (such as git), then when you check out old versions of your project you'll also get the dependencies those versions were tested with.
 And you'll be able to see changes in your dependencies over time in your revision control history.